esphome/esphome-docs/components/climate/bedjet.rst

 - Show the current status of the BedJet

 This platform uses the BLE peripheral on an ESP32, so you also need to enable this component.
-Please see the BLE Client docs for how to discover the MAC address of your BedJet device, or you can find the list of paired MAC addresses in the "DEVICE LIST" section of the BedJet mobile application.
+Please see the :doc:`/components/ble_client` docs for how to discover the MAC address of your BedJet device, or you can find the list of paired MAC addresses in the "DEVICE LIST" section of the BedJet mobile application.